 But before you fall in love with those puppy dog eyes, you should know what happens when you buy a puppy or take a dog for free–and why you should adopt instead.

 What’s Wrong With Buying Puppies For Sale?

-People whose dogs had puppies by mistake usually don’t bother with vaccinations or spaying and neutering, and they typically don’t do background checks, so anyone can buy the dogs.
-People often take these puppies to use as bait dogs in dog fighting rings, and the puppies suffer horrible fates.
+People whose dogs had puppies by mistake usually don’t bother with vaccinations or spaying and neutering.
+Also, they typically don’t do background checks, so anyone can buy the dogs.
+Some people rely on that fact to take these puppies for use as bait dogs in dog fighting rings, and the puppies suffer horrible fates.

 Reputable breeders provide more care for their dogs and make sure that puppies are healthy, and that’s a good thing.
 They’ll often make sure that they go to good homes, too.

 What’s Wrong With Free Puppies?

-Additionally, these dogs are not vaccinated and are usually separated from their mothers too early.
+Additionally, these puppies are usually not vaccinated and are often separated from their mothers too early.
 It takes at least eight weeks for a puppy to mature to the point where they don’t need to be with their mother or litter mates, sometimes even longer.

 Why Adopt Instead?

 - 1. You save a life: The Humane Society of the United States (HSUS) estimates that 6.5 million dogs and cats are surrendered to shelters each year.
 Of those animals, about 1.5 million are euthanized.

 - 2. You get a healthy pet: Shelter dogs have been spayed, neutered, vaccinated, and tested for heartworm.